iter-tools/iter-tools/API.md

 **reverse([source](#sourceiterable))**

-Yields the items from `iterable` in reverse order.
-If `iterable` is not an array, this requires caching all its items in memory.
+Yields the values from `iterable` in reverse order.
+If `iterable` is not an array, this requires caching all its values in memory.

 ```js
 reverse([1, 2, 3]); // Iterable[3, 2, 1]